Breakthrough-Energy/PreREISE/README.md

 The **[ba_anomaly_detection_demo.ipynb][demand_anomaly]** notebook illustrates usage.

-### E. NREL Electrification Futures Study Demand Data
+### E. NREL Electrification Futures Study Demand and Flexibility Data

 The National Renewable Energy Laboratory (NREL) has developed the Electrification Futures Study (EFS) to project and study future sectoral demand changes as a result